On implementing SWMR registers from SWSR registers in systems with Byzantine failures: Register implementation algorithm

 To simplify this task, we do not \emph{directly} implement a $\Reg{1}{n}$ using \emph{only} $\Reg{1}{1}$s.
 Instead, we first give an implementation $\I{n}$ of a $\Reg{1}{n}$ that uses some $\Reg{1}{n-1}$s together with some $\Reg{1}{1}$s.
 Then, by replacing the $\Reg{1}{n-1}$s with $\I{n-1}$ implementations, we get an implementation of the $\Reg{1}{n}$ that uses some $\Reg{1}{n-2}$s and some $\Reg{1}{1}$s.
 By recursing down to $n=2$, this gives an implementation of the $\Reg{1}{n}$ that uses only $\Reg{1}{1}$s.
 In other words, we can implement a $\Reg{1}{n}$ from $\Reg{1}{1}$s with a \emph{recursive} construction that gradually reduces the number of readers of the base registers that it uses (all the way down to 1).
 We now describe this recursive implementation and prove its correctness.

-\subsection{Implementing a \Reg{1}{n} from \Reg{1}{n-1}s}
+\subsection{Implementing a \texorpdfstring{\Reg{1}{n}}{} from \texorpdfstring{\Reg{1}{n-1}s}{}}

-Algorithm~\ref{1wnr} gives an implementation $\I{n}$ of a $\Reg{1}{n}$ that is writable by a process $w$ and readable by every process in $\{p\} \cup Q$, where $p$ is an arbitrary reader and all remaining $n-1$ readers are in $Q$. $\I{n}$ uses two kinds of registers: \emph{atomic} $\Reg{1}{1}$s and \emph{implemented} $\Reg{1}{n-1}$s.
-We will show that $\I{n}$ is \emph{{\vd}} under the assumption that the $\Reg{1}{n-1}$ implementations that it uses are also \emph{{\vd}} (and therefore \emph{linearizable}).\footnote{Recall that a register implementation is valid iff: (1) it is linearizable, and (2) it is wait-free provided the writer is correct or no reader is {\ml}.}
+Algorithm~\ref{1wnr} is an implementation $\I{n}$ of a $\Reg{1}{n}$ that is writable by a process $w$ and readable by every process in $\{p\} \cup Q$, where $p$ is an arbitrary reader and all remaining $n-1$ readers are in $Q$.
+We distinguish $p$ from the other readers in $Q$ because $p$ and $q\in Q$ use different procedures for reading the implemented $\Reg{1}{n}$. $\I{n}$ uses two kinds of registers: \emph{atomic} $\Reg{1}{1}$s and \emph{implemented} $\Reg{1}{n-1}$s.
+We will show that $\I{n}$ is \emph{{\vd}} under the assumption that the $\Reg{1}{n-1}$ implementations that it uses are also \emph{{\vd}}.

-\textbf{Notation.} Recall that if $R$ is an atomic register, all operations applied to $R$ are instantaneous, whereas if $R$ is an implemented register, each operation spans an interval of time, from an invocation to a response.
+{ \textbf{Notation.}} Recall that if $R$ is an atomic register, all operations applied to $R$ are instantaneous, whereas if $R$ is an implemented register, each operation spans an interval of time, from an invocation to a response.
 However, since we assume that the $\Reg{1}{n-1}$ implementations that $\I{n}$ uses are valid and therefore \emph{linearizable}, we can think of each operation on an implemented $\Reg{1}{n-1}$ as being atomic, i.e., as if it takes effect instantaneously at some point during its execution interval~\cite{linearizability}.
 Thus to read or write a register $R$ we use the same notation, irrespective of whether $R$ is atomic or implemented.
-In particular, in our implementation algorithm (shown in Figure~\ref{1wnr}) we use the following notation and shortcuts:
+In particular, in our implementation algorithm (shown in Figure~\ref{1wnr}) we use the following notation: